opencollective/opencollective/product/pitches/Basic Funding Dashboard.md

 4. Open-Source Dependency Revenue Sharing - if OC implements tools for revenue sharing from open source projects to their dependencies.
 This can be indicated on this dashboard & the dashboard itself may become useful for the open source collectives themselves.
 5. Summoning Open-Source projects - there is a potential for this to become a mechanism for inviting in open-source project that are not currently on the platform.
 If funders elect to use this tool to manage off-platform funding they may be motivated to ask off-platform open-source projects to come to the platform to receive funding ... and we may be motivated to help them do so.
 6. Work attribution - We are implementing a mechanism for submitting attributions for work (code and non-code) that goes into open-source projects.
 While this is primarily targeted at the open-source projects themselves it can impact funders in two ways.
 First, it may reveal information about unfunded work that should be funded.Second, it enables funders to also express their non-funding contributions to open-source (dedicated employees, events, computing resources, etc.) ... and this too can be integrated into the dashboard and overall funding strategy.
+7. Employee Managed Funds - we are contemplating a capability for funders to allocate funds that employees (or small teams) can distribute independently to open source projects they value.
+Those contributions can also be integrated into this dashboard.

 ### Open Collective Strategic Potentials